Candice Iloh is a first generation Nigerian-American writer, teaching artist, youth educator, and author based in Brooklyn, New York.

 In 2013, Iloh earned a fellowship to study under Ruth Forman at the Voices of Our Nation Arts (VONA) Foundation poetry workshop for writers of color.
 In 2015, she studied under Cathy Park Hong at the Home School Writer’s Conference, which she attended as a Lambda Literary fellow.
 In 2016, she was invited to the Rhode Island Writers Colony, a residency for writers of color under the Artistic Directorship of Jason Reynolds, to work on a forthcoming young adult novel.

 With equal commitment to youth education and mentorship, Iloh’s training includes (but is not limited to): Arts-Integration Curriculum Training at the Art, Books & Creativity Summer Teacher Institute; Race, Rights, and Responsibility Teacher Training Conference with Metropolitan Center for Research on Equity and the Transformation of Schools; Working with Children Exposed to Domestic Violence at CONNECT Training Institute, and many more.

 Iloh has served as a program director and workshop facilitator with Voices UnBroken, and as a teaching artist with Split This Rock, and poetryN.O.W., and The American Poetry Museum.
 Throughout her work, remains engaged with the communities she works and lives in by teaching and mentoring young people creatively within public school classrooms, athletic programs, and writing workshops.

 Iloh currently works as a Writer-in-Residence at the Bronx Academy of Letters supporting high school students in the production of new and fresh youth-centered magazine content.
-The Howard University alumna is also a 2017 M.F.A. candidate in Writing for Young People/Poetry at Lesley University in Cambridge, Mass., where she is finishing her first full-length young adult novel in verse.
+The Howard University alumna holds an M.F.A. in Creative Writing for Young People from Lesley University where she wrote her forthcoming young adult novel in verse.